 \subsection{Hit discovery for the HSP90 target}

-To verify the applicability of Dynaformer in realistic scenarios such as hit discovery in early drug discovery process, we applied Dynaformer to discover potent hit compounds through scoring the docked protein-ligand structures.
+To verify the applicability of Dynaformer in realistic scenarios such as hit discovery in the early drug discovery process, we applied Dynaformer to discover potent hit compounds through scoring the docked protein-ligand structures.
 The original docking score often contains many false positives among the top-scoring candidates~\cite{lyu2019ultra}.
-Consequently, numerous downstream unnecessary experiments are often required to identify the true hit compounds.
-In this study, we demonstrate that Dynaformer can more efficiently deliver hit compounds through scoring the docked poses.
-In particular, we selected the heat shock protein 90 (HSP90) as our target protein, which is a vital chaperone protein involved in the important biological pathways of many refractory diseases, including cancer, neurodegenerative diseases, and viral infection.
-To inhibit the HSP90 function, a common strategy is to design small molecules targeting its ATP binding pocket to suppress the ATPase activity in the N-terminal domain.
-Here, our training data from the PDBBind dataset only included 18 protein-ligand structures associated with ATPase activity with $\mbox{p}K_i$ values ranging from 3.84 to 8.32.
+Consequently, numerous experiments are often required to identify the true hit compounds.
+In this study, we demonstrate that Dynaformer can more efficiently deliver hit compounds by scoring docked poses.
+In particular, we selected heat shock protein 90 (HSP90) as our target protein, which is a vital chaperone protein involved in the important biological pathways of many refractory diseases, including cancer, neurodegenerative diseases, and viral infections.
+To inhibit the function of HSP90, a common strategy is to design small molecules targeting its ATP binding pocket to suppress the ATPase activity in the N-terminal domain.
+Here, our training data from the PDBBind dataset only included 18 protein-ligand structures associated with ATPase activity, with $\mbox{p}K_i$ values ranging from 3.84 to 8.32.
 All of these structures can be categorized as known inhibitor scaffolds summarized in the literature~\cite{janin2010atpase, li2019heat}.